Extrapolation of solvability of the parabolic $L^p$ Neumann problem on bounded Lipschitz cylinders: Introduction

 The importance of this result is that it is \lq\lq clean" and does not impose any additional assumptions on the coefficients beyond the natural ones (ellipticity and boundedness).
 Results of this nature are known for the parabolic Dirichlet problems (either using known properties of $B_p$ weights or alternatively by interpolation against the $L^\infty$ end-point which is a consequence of the maximum principle) and also recently for the Regularity problem \cite{DiS} using an interpolation against a parabolic Hardy-Sobolev endpoint $p=1$.
-An analogous elliptic result for the Neumann problem is known and has been proven first in \cite{KP93} under stronger assumptions (where related Regularity problem must also be solvable).
+An analogous elliptic result for the Neumann problem is known and was first proven in \cite{KP93} under stronger assumptions (where the related Regularity problem must also be solvable).
 This was later relaxed in \cite{FL} to the solvability of the $L^{p'}$ Dirichlet problem for the adjoint PDE.
 Our claim only uses this weaker assumption.
+This assumption seems necessary, since even in the elliptic case there are no known results without this condition except on special domains, but even in these exceptional cases, the assumption is usually not \lq\lq violated"—rather, it is either structurally guaranteed (so it doesn't need to be posed as an additional hypothesis) or is bypassed entirely via different analytic machinery.

-Hence our result completes the gap in our understanding of parabolic boundary value problems.
+Hence our result closes the gap in our understanding of parabolic boundary value problems and brings it to the same state of the art as in the elliptic case.

 The paper \cite{DLP3} has proven this result for unbounded graph domains of the form